vinceskahan/v5wiki/weewx-multi.md

 * database
 * reports

 Let's say that you have two weather stations connected to a single computer.
 Call them vantage and acurite.
-Assume that you have installed weeWX using a DEB package.
-The approach below will also work with setup.py or RPM installations, but might require slightly different paths.
+The following instructions assume installation was done using the setup.py approach.
+They will need a few minor changes to work with DEB or RPM installs.

 1. Create the configuration files.
-Create one file for each station, say `/etc/weewx/vantage.conf` and `/etc/weewx/acurite.conf`:
+Create one file for each station, say `vantage.conf` and `acurite.conf`.
+Put these files in the directory `/etc/weewx`:

     ```
+sudo mkdir /etc/weewx
-cp /etc/weewx/weewx.conf /etc/weewx/vantage.conf
+sudo cp /home/weewx/weewx.conf /etc/weewx/vantage.conf
-cp /etc/weewx/weewx.conf /etc/weewx/acurite.conf
+sudo cp /home/weewx/weewx.conf /etc/weewx/acurite.conf
 ```

 2. Verify the driver configurations.
 In each configuration file, ensure that `station_type` is set correctly.
 In `vantage.conf`: